Best Illustrated, Unabridged Pinocchio: Why I Chose Roberto Innocenti's Edition

 Furthermore, the discerning read-aloud parent may choose to skip the illustration until the kids are big enough.

-To take a little bad with the good.
+The book helps you absorb that living life means to take a little bad with the good.

 After much soul-searching I finally recognized what I was looking for all this time.
 Indeed, a gem of a book.

-I ordered Innocenti's entrancing version of Collodi's The Adventures of Pinocchio.
+The chips fell and our selection was Innocenti's entrancing version of Collodi's The Adventures of Pinocchio.

 Now that you know my favorite version of Pinocchio, I'd love to know what is yours?

-9 comments:
+2 comments:

 1. Hello, and thanks for this.